simphotonics/generic_enum/generic_enum_example/README.md

 For example, generic enums can be used in `switch` statements, to initialize variables, or as default parameters in functions and constructors.

-This library demonstrates how to define and built a generic enumeration class.
+This library demonstrates how to define and built generic enumeration classes.

 ## Boilerplate